How to complete your DBS application

 - Log on to your application and choose three documents to verify your identification.
 These three documents must confirm your full legal name, date of birth, and your current UK address.
 We can only accept valid, current and original documentation, we cannot accept photocopies, and we cannot accept documentation printed from the internet e.g. internet bank statements.
 Information on which documents are acceptable for a DBS check is available online.

 - You must now attend an Identification Verification Session with your three documents and these are normally held throughout the academic year every Monday and Wednesday 1.00pm to 3.00pm in the Allerton Building.
-Please report to the Allerton Building Reception and you will receive a ticket to secure your place in the queue, and then make your way to the waiting area on Allerton Concourse (outside room AD101).
-For some intakes we hold Offer Holders Pre-Induction Welcome Events where you will be able to commence your DBS application by attending an ID Verification Session.
+Please report to the Allerton Building Reception to receive a ticket to secure your place in the queue and then make your way to the waiting area on Allerton Concourse (outside room AD101).
+For some intakes we hold Pre-Induction Welcome Events for offer hoders, where you will be able to commence your DBS application by attending an ID Verification Session.
 If this applies to your programme you will receive an invitation for the Pre-Induction Welcome Event to your personal email approximately six weeks before you are due to commence your programme.

 - Immediately after the Identification Verification session you will receive another email from firstname.lastname@example.org entitled 'Completing your DBS application'.
 This details the link and the username and password for you to log back onto your application to complete the personal information section of the form e.g. five year address history.
 When you log onto your application you will have to answer the security question from the Identification Verification Session and also two further security questions based on the documents used to prove your identity, therefore have these documents to hand.